laercioth/playground-react-native/albums/README.md

 **This app was built for the test case by Bene Studio.**<br/>

-This app consume album list and make the redirection to website Amazon for buy album listed.
+This app consume an API album list and redirect to the Amazon website for more details.

 **Folder structure**<br/>